Westerlund 1 under the light of Gaia EDR3: Distance, isolation, extent, and a hidden population: Distance estimation and kinematic parameters

 Once we have corrected the individual parallaxes from the zero point biases estimated in the previous section, we proceed to determine the cluster parallax and its uncertainty.
 Until now, we have not filtered the data by astrometric errors, either in proper motions or parallaxes; we only applied a RUWE threshold.
 Now, we do introduce the errors catalogued in \textit{Gaia}~EDR3 to estimate the total uncertainty of the parallax and use them as a weight parameter (alone or together with other parameters connected to the cluster membership) in determining the mean parallax of the cluster and its error.
-To this goal, we will follow the procedure proposed by \citet[][and references therein]{maiz21a}.
+To this goal, we follow the procedure proposed by \citet[][and references therein]{maiz22}.

 Parallax errors catalogued in \textit{Gaia}~EDR3 data release do not include the actual uncertainty in the measurement of that variable.
-However, the true value can be approximated \citep{lindegren18} by the expression:
+However, the true value can be approximated \citep[see discussion in][]{maiz21a} by the expression:

 The values involved in this prescription can be different for different releases and the subscripts $i$, s, and e indicate formal, systematic, and total errors, respectively.
 The multiplicative constant $k$ depends on several factors, and there are different empirical approaches for its estimation.
-We consider two possibilities: (a) the estimate from \citet{maiz21a} when applying Lzpt and (b) the estimate from \citet{maiz21_bias} when applying MAzpt.
+We consider two possibilities: (a) the estimate from \citet{maiz21a} when applying Lzpt and (b) the estimate from \citet{maiz22} when applying MAzpt.

-Nevertheless, we point out that both approaches (or others, such as \citealt{Vasiliev2021}) yield similar values of $k$ which are not different from 1.3 for most of the stars in our sample with high weights.
-For $\sigma_{\varpi,s}$ we use the value of 10.3~$\mu$as from \citet{maiz21a}.
+Both approaches (and others, such as \citealt{Vasiliev2021}, as well) yield similar values for $k$, which do not differ significantly from 1.3 for most of the stars in our sample with high weights.
+For $\sigma_{\varpi,s}$, we use the value of 10.3~$\mu$as from \citet{maiz21a}.

 In Fig.~\ref{fig:hist_zpt} we show the histograms of the Lzpt correction for the entire sample (red) and for the \textit{bona fide} members (blue).
 Both histograms have been normalized to their respective maximum to better distinguish distribution modes.
 While the majority of stars have corrections of $\approx-0.03$~mas, close to the average value for \textit{Gaia}~EDR3 given by \cite{Lindegren2021}, cluster members typically have corrections between $-0.05$ and $-0.085$, with the mode at $-0.08$~mas.
 The photometric values ($G$ and $(BP-RP)$) are the main variables that influence the high absolute value of this correction for cluster stars, as can be seen in Fig.~\ref{fig:zpt_GBR}.